-- All invoices received by central budget holders should be date stamped on receipt, certified and ultimately authorised by a CIHT Budget manager as listed at Appendix 3.
-Invoices received by e-mail should be printed off and processed in the same manner.
-When reviewing invoices, checks should be undertaken to ensure - It is addressed to the Institution. - It is an official invoice. - It is an original invoice (i.e. not a carbon copy, statement, delivery note or another document). - Full details of the goods/services are shown and have been certified as correct - The order number is quoted. - Where VAT is charged, the invoice must meet the requirements of a VAT invoice.
+- All invoices received should be certified and submitted to iCompleat for authorisation by a CIHT Budget manager as listed at Appendix 3.
+When reviewing invoices, checks should be undertaken to ensure; - It is addressed to the Institution. - It is an official invoice. - It is an original invoice (i.e. not a carbon copy, statement, delivery note or another document). - Full details of the goods/services are shown and have been certified as correct - The order number is quoted. - Where VAT is charged, the invoice must meet the requirements of a VAT invoice.

-For Regions, all invoices should similarly be checked in line with the above guidance and subsequently forwarded to the iCompleat approval system for set up by JS2
+For Regions, all invoices should similarly be checked in line with the above guidance and subsequently forwarded to the iCompleat approval system for set up by JS2.